mahedikd/url-ping-bot/README.md

 ## 3. Configure the Application

-Create a `.env` file in your project’s root with the following content:
+Create a `.env` file in project’s root with the following content:

 ```
 BOT_TOKEN="your_telegram_bot_token"